 Facing an alcohol addiction can be a very lonely, scary proposition.
 Seeing how many friends and relatives are willing to offer support may just be the boost of encouragement the addict needs to begin their turnaround.

 Often, the first time an addict is met with an intervention, they recoil at the statements and walk away.
 This behavior should be met with consequences that show how serious the intervention team is.
 Such consequences may include losing visitation rights with children, taking away their car, or asking them to move out until they’re ready to begin therapy.

 Each member of the intervention team will speak during the intervention.
 This is meant to help the addict understand the concerns and feelings these team members have with regard to the addict’s health and their own well-being.

 Present the treatment option

 Once every member of the intervention team has had a chance to speak, the addict should be presented with detailed suggestions for a treatment plan.
 The addict can accept the offer then and there, or the team may be willing to give them a few days to weigh their options.

-Because some people will be able to learn selective drinking behaviors and can remove themselves from an alcohol abuse cycle, 100 percent abstinence is not always the goal of an intervention or treatment process.
+Total abstinence from alcohol is not always the goal of an intervention or treatment process.
+Some people will be able to learn selective drinking behaviors and remove themselves from an alcohol abuse cycle.
 However, giving up alcohol for good and accepting a life of sobriety is the only way some people are able to move past addiction.
 For each person, a team of doctors and therapists will decide the best course of treatment and the desired outcome.

-In some cases, an addict isn’t ready or willing to accept responsibility for his or her problem.
-The intervention itself may set off additional behavior problems that can complicate the relationship between the addict and the intervention team members.
+In some cases, the person who is addicted isn’t ready or willing to accept responsibility for their problem.
+The intervention itself may set off additional behavior problems that can complicate the relationship between the addicted person and the intervention team members.

-No matter the outcome of the intervention, it is important to be patient and to stick with your plans to render consequences.
-This may help the addict realize the impact their drinking has on friends and loved ones, and may encourage them to eventually seek treatment.
+No matter the outcome of the intervention, it’s important to be patient and stick with your plans to render consequences.
+This may help the person with the addiction realize the impact their drinking has on friends and loved ones, and may encourage them to eventually seek treatment.